MikePopoloski/slang/README.md

 Still under heavy construction!

+### Try It Out
+Experiment with parsing, type checking, and error detection live [on the web](http://sv-lang.com/) (this tool is inspired by Matt Godbolt's excellent [Compiler Explorer](https://godbolt.org/)).
+It's still pretty rough but useful for exploring the interactive behavior of the toolchain.

 ### Goals
 * Fully parse and analyze all SystemVerilog features.
 * Be robust about compilation, no matter how broken the source text.
 This makes the compiler usable in editor highlighting and completion scenarios, where the code is likely to be pretty broken.